Courses

 POLS B420 Praxis Fieldwork Seminar

 This course supports students while they engage in Praxis fieldwork in organizations that focus on politics, elections and/or public policy.
 In addition to the 8-10 hours spent at their fieldwork placements, students will meet for one hour weekly in a Praxis seminar with the instructor and other Praxis students.
 These seminar meetings will provide students with an opportunity to reflect together about their experiences in the field and to help connect those experiences to political science theory and to academic readings about American politics, policy and elections.
+Note: Students are eligible to take up to two Praxis Fieldwork Seminars or Praxis Independent Studies during their time at Bryn Mawr.

 Back to top